Therapy for the Lasting Impact of Controlling, Confusing, or Emotionally Neglectful Relationships

 My name is Inbal Gurari

 I provide trauma-specialized therapy focused on clarity, containment, and meaningful change.
-My work helps clients understand how emotionally unsafe or controlling relationships shape enduring patterns, while staying grounded in the present.
-Therapy unfolds in a way that respects your nervous system and avoids forced vulnerability.
-The focus is rebuilding self-trust, strengthening internal stability, and creating boundaries that hold in real life.
+My work helps you understand how emotionally unsafe or controlling relationships shape ongoing patterns, while staying grounded in the present.
+Therapy is paced to respect your nervous system and avoids forced vulnerability.
+The focus is helping you trust yourself, stabilize internally, and build boundaries that hold in real life.

 When something feels off, but you can’t quite explain why